Welcome To The Very First Art learning Tutorial In The Drawing Fundamental Crash Course.

-In this drawing tutorial series we'll be go over essential drawing fundamental topics to get you well on your way to being a highly competent at drawing and develop a strong foundation to develop your artistic talents from!
+In this drawing tutorial series we'll be go over essential drawing fundamental topics to get you well on your way to becoming highly competent at drawing, which will serve as a strong foundation to develop your artistic talents from.

 Digital artists will need a graphics tablet and some software like Photoshop, and traditional artists will need a range of materials such as Pencil, Sketchbook, Rubber, Ruler, Tracing Paper and Access to a Printer.
 So let’s get started!